 Attach a Rubric to an Assignment

 You can add a rubric to an assignment or discussion to help students understand your expectations and how you intend to score their submissions.
 Rubrics also integrate into SpeedGrader, making grading quick and efficient!
-Directions Go to MSU Denver’s Faculty and Staff Hub.
-Click Canvas in the Teaching & Learning section.
-Log in to your Canvas Account.
-Select the Course you’d like to work […]
+Once your rubric is attached to an assignment, refer to the Grade with a Rubric tutorial to use your your rubric […]